Pilar Pallete: 1956 Confidential hoax

 In September 1956, Confidential magazine founder Robert Harrison generated front-page headlines around the world when he allegedly was shot in the shoulder during a safari in the Dominican Republic by Richard Weldy, a travel agency owner and Pallete's first husband.
 The shooter, Weldy, variously described as a "jungle trapper and guide" or "a big game hunter," purportedly harbored a grudge over a Confidential story about Pallete.
 The nonexistent Confidential article depicted Pallete as having an affair with John Wayne while married to Weldy.
 According to newspaper accounts, Weldy fled the scene, leaving Harrison to die alone in the jungle with his blonde girlfriend; the two were eventually rescued by either the Dominican Army or local police and boy scouts.
 Newspapers reported that Weldy was later arrested by police.
 But Harrison refused to press charges against Weldy and the two publicly reconciled.
 Later the whole story was revealed to be a hoax—the shooting never took place.
 Photos of a wounded Harrison in a hospital were staged, complete with an actor playing a physician.
 Even the "girlfriend" was an actress that Harrison hired for the publicity stunt.
+Samuel Bernstein's volume on Harrison is one of the few sources to note that no Confidential Pallete article was on the newsstands at the time of the "shooting" incident.
+The Confidential article that did eventually appear admitted that Pallete was already divorced from Weldy when she met Wayne.